ansys/scade-design-rules/doc/source/rules/traceability/llr_nature.rst

 Description
 -----------
-The contributing elements shall have an annotation 'DesignElement' with a property 'Nature'.
+The Contributing Elements (CE) shall have an annotation 'DesignElement' with a property 'Nature'.
 Parameter: '-t': Name of the note type: e.g.: '-t DesignElement'

 .. end_description